 Mobile Payroll and Benefits administration – Final Thoughts

 Naturally, software vendors and service providers are rather more enthusiastic.
-A 2011 article from Ceridian Canada, The Future of Payroll states, “technological innovation is powering and enabling another critical trend in HR and payroll: the trend from transactional to transformational HR.”
+An article from Ceridian Canada, The Future of Payroll states, “technological innovation is powering and enabling another critical trend in HR and payroll: the trend from transactional to transformational HR.”
 But, it must be said that in the case of mobile payroll there is currently no direct relationship.
 On closer examination, what mobile payroll applications appear to be doing is enabling the passing on of administrative transactional work to the workforce via more flexible, accessible, 24/7 employee self-service functionality; leaving payroll/benefits staff to focus on more strategic matters.
 This is, of course entirely as it should be.
 However, the transformational aspect lies solely in what the payroll/benefits team then does with its newly-acquired “free” time.
 The logical next step then is a mobile payroll and benefits app that offers something new to the users (i.e. the workforce) other than simply easy access.

-Currently available mobile payroll and benefits applications for both employees and employers carry real benefits for organizations (e.g. increased efficiency, reduced costs, etc.) which can be used to effectively drive up employee engagement by handing over control and access to DIY payroll and benefits transactions—simultaneously lessening the administrative burden on the payroll and benefits teams.
+Currently available mobile payroll and benefits applications for both employees and employers carry real benefits for organizations (e.g. increased efficiency, reduced costs, etc.) which can be used to effectively drive up employee engagement by handing over control and access to DIY payroll and benefits transactions — simultaneously lessening the administrative burden on the payroll and benefits teams.
 However, in another sense the opportunity remains a promise unfulfilled.
 Payroll and benefits management has been set free from the desktop but it remains to be fully seen what use that freedom will be put to.